creechj/README_Generator/Generated_README.md

 ## Contributing

-reach out via GitHub for contribution information
+See GitHub repo for contribution info

 ## Tests